 No matter where you go, every place has an interesting, and sometimes intriguing, history.
 Passionate travelers always learn about the past of the places they visit and this is exactly what you should do while in Islamorada.

 You can begin your historical experience by visiting the Florida Keys History of Diving Museum.
 Catch a glimpse of the fascinating equipment, trace 3,000 years of diving, and step into the world of the famous treasure hunter, Art McKee.

-5. Visit the Keys History & Discovery Center
+5. Visit the Florida Keys History & Discovery Center

 Not only will visitors have the chance to learn all about the past of this charming area, but they will also hear about the fictional characters that were born here while enjoying a compelling pirate exhibit.